 Which tree has the most decorations?
-Which tree has the fewest?

 Can your child line up their trees in number order?

 It also holds its bumpy shape when dried, so you’ve created set of number cards that your child can run their finger over, to feel the shape of the digit.
 And, you know…. it’s sparkly!